INSPIRE-MIF/2017.2/.github/ISSUE_TEMPLATE/simplification-rule.md

 ## Description

 Prosa description of the purpose and approach of the transformation rule.
+Include notes on when this rule should be used, and when it should not be used.

 ## UML Model

-If this rule falls into the "Alternate Structures for specific types" category, provide a UML class diagram of your alternative model.
-For other rules, you may optionally provide a UML diagram.
+If this rule falls into the "Alternate Structures for specific types" category, provide a UML class diagram of your implementation model as well as of the original conceptual model for comparison purposes.

 ## Example instance in default encoding: